Andreas-Svensson/statistics/project/report.md

 > A significant correlation could not be proven between sepal width and length

-A linear regression model can not be said to be well suited to predict sepal measurements as there a significant correlation between sepal width and length could not be proven.
+A linear regression model can not be said to be well suited to predict sepal measurements as a significant correlation between sepal width and length could not be proven.

 Separating sepals based on species might give a stronger correlation and be a more optimal method for regression.
 At least in the case of Iris setosa.